takedarts/maru/README.md

 Maru is a sibling program of the computer Shogi program Gokaku.
 Maru shares the same deep learning model architecture, search algorithm, and reinforcement learning methodology as Gokaku.

 You can check the improvement of Maru's playing strength through reinforcement learning on [this page](https://takeda-lab.jp/maru/).
-The model files are available for download from [this release page](https://github.com/takedarts/maru/releases/tag/v8.0).
+The model files are available for download from [this release page](https://github.com/takedarts/maru/releases/tag/v8.1).

+Maru version 8.1 will be the final release.
+From now on, only model file additions and bug fixes are planned.

 ## How to Run
 Maru can be run using one of the following methods: